 For this reason, the scenario for the exam will have the patient sitting in a chair at the side of the bed with their dentures already removed and stored in a cup that the patient will be holding (or may have set on the overbed table).
-After cleaning the dentures, you will store them in clean water in the denture cup for patient use as they wish.
+You will be cleaning a single denture “plate” (top or bottom only) during the exam.
+After cleaning, you will store them in clean water in the denture cup for patient use as they wish.

 In a clinical setting, not every patient will have their dentures brushed with toothpaste.
 Denture care experts actually advise against using toothpaste, because it is abrasive and can leave micro-cracks in the denture material.
 This allows bacteria to thrive in these little cracks and crevices.
 Most patients will simply want their dentures soaked in cool water with fizzy denture cleaning tablets overnight.
 Any large particles that remain can be brushed away with a soft brush (no toothpaste) the next morning.
 Always follow your care plan for each patient!